 Texas Alternative Teacher Certification

 There are over 200 approved teacher certification programs in Texas.
 Many of these teacher certification programs provide alternative pathways to certification for both classroom and administrative positions.
+These alternatives, which are for teacher candidates who have a bachelor’s degree but have not completed a teacher preparation program, can streamline a career change to classroom teaching.
+Continue reading to learn more about these pathways in Texas.

 Requirements for Alternative Certification